 Local PTA units in Minnesota are responsible for obtaining their own insurance for the protection of the officers and assets of their association.
 The consequences for an uninsured PTA group can be devastating.
 And though these incidences are infrequent, they have happened, and your insurance coverage will help through any difficult scenario’s that occur unexpectedly.
+Your state PTA and bylaws will have information about what types of insurance your PTA is required to carry.
+Even if not required, PTA’s may want to consider fidelity bonds and liability insurance.

 Why do we need insurance?